CoenQian/jlog/README.md

 ## Dependency

-Add the repository to the project's build.gradle.
+Add the repository to the root's build.gradle.

 ```groovy
 allprojects {